voteliquid/blog/_posts/2017-12-06-the-long-tail-of-political-participation.md

 And consumers sure seem to like it: YouTube is on track to [surpass all of TV's combined viewership numbers](https://www.wsj.com/articles/youtube-tops-1-billion-hours-of-video-a-day-on-pace-to-eclipse-tv-1488220851?mod=e2fb).

-By replacing electoral representation with personal representation, [liquid democracy](/2016/09/21/what-is-liquid-democracy/) can do the same thing for political participation.
+By replacing electoral representation with personal representation, [liquid democracy](/2016/09/21/what-is-liquid-democracy/) can do the same thing for our legislatures.

-Many more people can be included in the legislative process, and less-engaged voters can have more options for better representation.
+Many more people can meaningfully participate in our political processes, and less-engaged citizens can have more options for better representation.

 **[United makes this possible today](/2017/11/06/announcing-united-vote/).**